liam-wiltshire/talks/security/content.md

 class: summary-slide middle

-- Fresh box, set up an automated attack on as many vectors as possible
+- There are 7 fresh boxes with a set of different weaknesses
-- Working in teams, identify the attacks and mitigate against them
+- Working in teams, identify the weaknesses and mitigate against them
-- Before the attacks start, 20 minutes to 'harden' the servers
-- Once the attacks of started, they will run for 25 minutes
+ - Use the things we've covered, check the logs for clues
-- Prizes for the team who mitigates the most
+- Prizes for the team who mitigates the most :-)

 ---